Fieldwork allows you to apply the theory and skills you learn in the classroom in a practice setting.

 - Level IA fieldwork involves students working together to develop, implement, and evaluate group activities designed to address the psychological and social needs of the clients in a community agency.

 - Level IB and IC fieldwork is specifically designed with an emphasis on helping you develop professional behaviors, beginning practice skills, and an understanding and appreciation of psychosocial issues influencing engagement in occupation.
-Together, these comprise a four-week clinical placement in the summer after the first year of classes.
+Together, these two experiences comprise a four-week clinical placement in the summer after the first year of classes.

 - Level II fieldwork focuses on the application of occupational therapy theory and the development of clinical reasoning and skills to become a competent entry-level generalist occupational therapist.
 This experience consists of two, 12-week clinical placements, in differing areas of practice, at the conclusion of the classroom portion of the program.